 - Heart problems (high blood pressure, irregular heartbeat, heart failure)

-- Nervous system problems (vertigo, feeling weak, dizzy, numb, hearing loss, ringing in your ears)
+- Nervous system problems (vertigo, feeling weak, dizzy, burning pain in the hands or feet, numbness/tingling in the hands or feet, hearing loss, ringing in your ears)

 - Depression and anxiety